javokhirbek1999/AlgorithmsDS/README.md

 # Data Structures and Algorithms in Python, Java and Golang
-This repo contains all of  implementation of Data Structures and Algorithms in Python with most optimal time and space complexity with source code and full documentation
+This repo contains all of  implementation of Data Structures and Algorithms in Python, Java and Golang with most optimal time and space complexity with source code and full documentation
 ## Contents
 <h3>Data Structures</h3>
 <ul>